Great Heathen Army

 In 871, the Vikings moved on to Wessex, where Alfred the Great paid them to leave.
 The army then marched to London to overwinter in 871–872.
 The following campaigning season the army first moved to York, where it gathered reinforcements.
 This force campaigned in northeastern Mercia, after which it spent the winter at Torksey, on the Trent close to the Humber.
 The following campaigning season it seems to have subdued much of Mercia.
-Burgred, the king of Mercia, fled overseas and Coelwulf, described in the Anglo-Saxon Chronicle as "a foolish king's thegn" was imposed in his place.
+Burgred, the king of Mercia, fled overseas and Ceolwulf, described in the Anglo-Saxon Chronicle as "a foolish king's thegn" was imposed in his place.
 The army spent the following winter at Repton on the middle Trent, after which the army seems to have divided.
 One group seems to have returned to Northumbria, where they settled in the area, while another group seems to have turned to invade Wessex.

 By this time, only the kingdom of Wessex had not been conquered.
 In May 878 Alfred the Great defeated the Vikings at the Battle of Edington, and a treaty was agreed whereby the Vikings were able to remain in control of much of northern and eastern England, a region later known as the Danelaw, which was formalised in the Treaty of Alfred and Guthrum.

 The Anglo-Saxon Chronicle does not mention the reason for this invasion, perhaps because Viking raids were fairly common during that period.
 The Tale of Ragnar's Sons, on the other hand, mentions that the invasion of England by the Great Heathen Army was aimed at avenging the death of Ragnar Lodbrok, a legendary Viking ruler of Sweden and Denmark.
 (Note: There is nothing in the annals to suggest that the brothers invaded England to avenge their father's killing.
 Also there is no reference to them being the sons of Ragnar.)
 In the Viking saga, Ragnar is said to have conducted a raid on Northumbria during the reign of King Ælla.
 The Vikings were defeated and Ragnar was captured by the Northumbrians. Ælla then had Ragnar executed by throwing him into a pit of venomous snakes.
 When the sons of Ragnar received news of their father's death, they decided to avenge him.